jimie0311/Puccinia-polysora-genome/Figure-1/Figure-1A.md

 If the program stops after few seconds, there are something wrong on your PATH There are two important prameter files (all_lastz.ctl and scoreMatrix.q) which control the behavior of alignment process.
 The file scoreMatrix.q contains a nucleotide substitution score matrix which is used by both LASTZ and chainNet.
 Because differntt diploid genomes have different heterozygosity rates and GC bias, it is highly recommended to infer a score matrix specific for our own genome.
 We need to divide our genome into two parts.
-The part1.fa included the top few contigs which account for 5%-15% genome size and part2.fa includes all remaining contigs.
+The part1.fa included the top few contigs which account for 5%-15% of genome size and part2.fa includes all remaining contigs.
-If your genome size > 1G, recommend less than 10% genome cotings in partA
+If your genome size > 1G, recommend less than 10% genome contigs in partA
 ```
 samtools faidix GD1913.cleaned.fasta
 seqkit sort --by-length --reverse GD1913.cleaned.fasta GD1913.cleaned.sorted.fasta